 The M.F.A.
-Production Book is a physical binder or PDF document that must be completed after the Capstone Project is complete.
+Production Book is a physical binder or PDF document with analysis and critique that must be completed after the Capstone Project is complete.
 Students may obtain specific guidelines from the Student Affairs Officer.
 The production book is filed in the department archives along with video documentation of the candidate's Capstone Project.
 Students may contact the Student Affairs Officer to view production books from past graduates.